Stopping by Woods on a Snowy Evening: In politics

 In the early morning of November 23, 1963, Sid Davis of Westinghouse Broadcasting reported on the arrival of President John F. Kennedy's casket at the White House.
 Since Frost was one of the President's favorite poets, Davis concluded his report with a passage from this poem, being overcome with emotion as he signed off.

 At the funeral of former Canadian prime minister Pierre Trudeau, on October 3, 2000, his eldest son, Justin, rephrased the last stanza of this poem in his eulogy: "The woods are lovely, dark and deep.
 He has kept his promises and earned his sleep."

 Frost's poem, and specifically its last stanza, was featured prominently in U.S. President Joe Biden's 2008 autobiography Promises to Keep, the name of which is derived from the poem's third-from-last line.

 Adaptations

 The poem was set to music by Randall Thompson as part of Frostiana.

 The American composer Eric Whitacre first set this poem to music in 2000; due to a legal dispute with the Frost estate over the use of the poem, he engaged his friend, poet Charles Silvestri, to write alternative lyrics.
 The result was Sleep, one of their most celebrated collaborations.
 In January 2019 the Frost poem entered the public domain, finally allowing Whitacre to perform the piece as it was originally composed.

 Modern media

 The poem inspired the song 'The Woods' by San Fermin, as seen in the lyrics and rhyme scheme.

+The last stanza of the poem is used as a plot device in the 1977 spy film Telefon.
+The words are used as a spoken code phrase that activates brainwashed Soviet sleeper agents in the United States and makes them carry out acts of sabotage.

+The last stanza of the poem is used as a plot device in Quentin Tarantino's 2007 movie Death Proof.

+The poem and poet are very likely referenced in Babylon's Ashes, the sixth book in the main sequence of James S. A. Corey's Expanse series when a character who is an ageing political figure is described contemplating the burden of leadership and his accompanying sleep deprivation.